2009 Michigan Wolverines football team: At No. 12 Iowa

-Vs. Delaware State
+Delaware State

 In week 7, Michigan hosted the Delaware State Hornets from Division-I FCS, in the first ever meeting between the two teams.
 Michigan dominated throughout the game.
 They scored 7 unanswered touchdowns in the first half, four in the first quarter alone: a Michael Shaw 2-yard run, a 6-yard run by Vincent Smith, a blocked punt that was picked up by Brandon Graham for a score, and a 38-yard catch by Kelvin Grady.
 In the second quarter, the Wolverines added three more touchdowns, on a 4-yard run by QB Denard Robinson, a 28-yard catch by Martell Webb, and a 7-yard run by Kevin Grady.
 Delaware State finally got on the board just before halftime with a 26-yard field goal by Riley Flickinger.

 The second half was more sedate.
 Neither team scored in the third quarter.
 In the fourth Delaware State kicked a second field goal, this time from 24 yards.
 Michigan's Michael Cox responded with two more touchdowns, from 57 and later 3 yards.

 Several Michigan school records were broken or tied in the blowout win.
 The Wolverines' 727 yards of total offense set a new team record; the 442 total offensive yards in the first half alone also set a team record.
 Their 57-point win tied the second-biggest margin of victory for them since 1950, and tied for the eighth-largest margin of victory in school history.
 The 49 first half points was the team's second highest ever.
 The 28 point first quarter also tied a school record.
 Because of the effectiveness of the offense, the team did not punt the ball once, the first time this has happened since 1978.